sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-14.md

 }
 ```

-What are the orders of growth of the space and number of steps used by this process as the amount to be changed increases?

 ### Orders of growth of the space

+Since this is a recursive process, the orders of growth of the space will be proportional to the depth of the calls.

+It is easy to see that the longest series of call will be for doing the change of the amount `n` using only pennies.
+The order of growth of space for `cc` will be $\mathrm\Theta(n)$

 ### Orders of growth of number of steps

-Counting the number of call to cc.
+For estimating the orders of growth of number of steps, we will focus on counting the number of call to cc.

-Let's start to look at simplified dimensions.

-`(cc 6 1)`:
+The solution presented here is directly insprired from [this blog post](http://www.billthelizard.com/2009/12/sicp-exercise-114-counting-change.html) by Bill the Lizard.

+The first step is to get an intuitive understanding of the shape of the growth by exploring low dimension solutions that we can plot.
+Let's start with graphing the shape of the trees when using only pennies by charting the tree for `(cc 6 1)`.

 ```viz-dot
 digraph G {